When you decide to sound proof your windows, the critical step to getting the sound reduction results you want is down to the right glass selection.

 One step above laminated glass is acoustic glass.

 Instead of having a layer of plastic in between sheets of glass, special acoustic glass windows consist of two sheets of glass with an acoustic resin layered in between.

 When it comes to acoustic glass, there are different grades.

 SoundStop for example, one of the leading acoustic windows on the market, has three grades:

 - SoundStop CIP – which uses acoustic resin as the interlayer.

-- SoundStop PVB – this is a PVB laminated glass which uses an acoustic grade PVB interlayer.
+- SoundStop PVB – this is a PVB laminated glass that uses an acoustic grade PVB interlayer.

-- SoundStop EVA – this is a laminated glass which uses ethylene vinyl acetate (EVA) as the interlayer.
+- SoundStop EVA – this is a laminated glass that uses ethylene vinyl acetate (EVA) as the interlayer.
 EVA has excellent soundproofing properties and it also offers UV filtering.